manthonyaiello/RC_Car_Demo/model/README.md

 =================

 This is the root directory for a set of Simulink models related to the LEGO RC Car.
+The models are organized and managed by a Simulink project, `Steering_Subsystem.prj`.

 This directory also contains an Ada simulation harness that allows back-to-back simulation of the QGen-generated steering controller and the original Ada steering controller.